-Savannah's has always been one of the jewels in the crown of the Southeast U.S., and has been enhanced by the artworks held at the Telfair Museum's Jepson Center.
-The exhibition and gallery space is dedicated to showing modern works by artists including Jasper Johns and many more.
-The Jepson Center specializes in artworks by modern masters that are viewed within an impressive neo-classical style building.
+Savannah's has consistently been one of the gems in the crown of the Southeast US, and has been upgraded by the craftsmanships held at the Telfair Museum's Jepson Center.
+The presentation and exhibition space is committed to demonstrating current works by craftsmen including Jasper Johns and some more.
+The Jepson Center represents considerable authority in fine arts by present day aces that are seen inside an amazing neo-traditional style building.

-Telfair Museum's Jepson Center is just one of three museum and gallery spaces the organization holds on a single site, which are all accessed with a single admission fee.
-Unlike many art galleries and museums, the Jepson Center is designed to appeal to art lovers and those who are looking to become involved in the appreciation of art.
-A large area is given to interactive displays and artworks that have been created to appeal to families and children who spend some time in the museum.
+Telfair Museum's Jepson Center is only one of three exhibition hall and display spaces the association hangs on a solitary site, which are completely gotten to with a solitary affirmation expense.
+In contrast to numerous craftsmanship exhibitions and galleries, the Jepson Center is intended to engage workmanship sweethearts and the individuals who are hoping to get associated with the valuation for workmanship.
+A huge zone is given to intuitive presentations and works of art that have been made to speak to families and kids who invest some energy in the exhibition hall.

 The city of Savannah itself has been of major importance in the history of the southeast and the U.S. as a whole.
 The Telfair Museums are amongst the oldest public museum sites in the country and are located in the National Historic Landmark district of the downtown area of the city.
-Many people tour the city exploring the sites featured in the novel and movie, "Midnight In The Garden Of Good And Evil."
-In fact, the bird statue from the cover of the novel can be found in the Telfair grounds.
+Many people tour the city exploring the sites featured in the novel and movie, 'Midnight In The Garden Of Good And Evil.'
+In fact, the avian statue from the cover of the novel can be found in the Telfair grounds.

 Flannery O'Connor Childhood Home Museum